Daniela1026/holbertonschool-validation/module4_task1/README.md

 - **integration-tests** : Integration-tests (No found)
 - **validate** : Validate (No found)
 - **help** : Prints out the list of targets and their usage.
+- **build-docker**: Builds a Docker image from Dockerfile on build directory

 ## Workflow